Baby Constipation

 • A firm tummy.

-If your baby is showing any of the above signs of being constipated, you should talk to your health visitor or GP.
-They’ll be able to provide guidance on baby constipation relief and whether any baby constipation treatment is required.
+If your baby is showing any of the above symptoms, it’s a good idea to talk to your health visitor or GP.
+They’ll be able to provide you with guidance on how to manage baby constipation and advise you as to whether any treatment is required.

 Constipation in breastfed babies

 Can breastfed babies get constipated?
 The simple answer is yes.
-Whilst constipation is rare in babies who are solely breastfed3, it can still happen.
+Whilst constipation is rare in babies who are solely breastfed4, it can still happen.

-Remember that exclusively breastfed babies don't need anything other than breastmilk (including water) until they've started eating solid foods.
-It’s recommended that this doesn’t happen until your baby is around 6 months of age4.
+Remember that if you’re breastfeeding, your baby won’t need anything other than breastmilk, including water, until they've started eating solid foods, and it’s recommended that this doesn’t happen until your baby is around 6 months of age5.

 Constipation in formula fed babies

-Constipation tends to be more common in formula fed babies.
+Constipation tends to be more common in formula fed babies than in those who are breastfeeding exclusively.
 If you’ve recently started giving your baby formula milk and you notice a change in their bowel movements, it’s likely that their tummy is simply adapting to the change.

 If symptoms persist and you need further advice, don’t hesitate to speak to your health visitor, pharmacist or GP about other nutritional solutions available to help manage your baby’s constipation.